 The three uses of the framework also have practical implications in line with the three applications of CitiVoice described in Section 5.3.
 When used as an evaluation tool, stakeholders can use the framework as a lens to analyze the strategy ex-post.
 Such analysis will reveal missing elements (for instance, no facilitators in group discussion), and provide stakeholders with a clear view of the orientation of participation of their current smart city.
 Furthermore, thanks to the potential automation of the criteria, it will provide practitioners with easy-to-read status reports of their participation strategy.
 Using CitiVoice as a governance tool ex ante makes it possible to guide stakeholders in specific projects.
 For instance, the city of Brussels used this framework in a participatory budget activity: they used the guidelines of the democratic participation category (presence of facilitator, impact in decision-making, representativeness of participants) to improve their strategy.
-Ultimately, they decided to use a multi-channel approach to enable the co-creation of projects with citizens (by using online platform and workshops).
-Finally, the comparison of several Belgian smart city strategy of Namur Especially as regards the automation of data collection, a dashboard summarizing this comparison (depicted in Figure 14) will allow stakeholders to take empirically-grounded decisions with this information.
+Ultimately, they decided to use a multichannel approach to enable the co-creation of projects with citizens (by using online platform and workshops).
+Finally, the comparison of several Belgian smart cities with CitiVoice led to the formulation of consolidated guidelines for the formulation of the smart city strategy of Namur Especially as regards the automation of data collection, a dashboard summarizing this comparison (depicted in Figure 14) will allow stakeholders to take empirically-grounded decisions with this information.